-English has many adjectives that describe feelings which end in ~ed or ~ing, such as bored and boring.
+English has many adjectives that describe feelings that end in ~ed or ~ing, such as bored and boring.
 These adjectives actually come from verbs.
 For example:

 - This book bores (verb) me.
 The book is boring (adjective).
 I am bored (adjective).